firefly-iii/firefly-iii.org/installation-guide.md

 php artisan migrate:refresh --seed
 ```

-If this command does not work, and it say "could not open input file", do this first:
+If this command does not work, and it says "could not open input file", do this first:

 ```
 cd firefly-iii